About the Author

 Geoff Shepard holds degrees from Whittier College and Harvard Law School.
 He was selected a White House Fellow in 1969 and assigned to the Treasury Department, where he worked under Paul Volcker, then undersecretary for monetary affairs.

 Following his fellowship year, Geoff joined John Ehrlichman’s Domestic Council staff at the Nixon White House, where he served for five years, first as a staff assistant and ultimately as associate director.
 His primary public policy focus was on “law and order” issues, so he worked closely with senior officials at the Department of Justice.
 As a result he know and had worked with virtually all of the major Watergate figures – except Howard Hunt, James McCord and the Cubans.

-For the past three decades, Geoff has arranged and hosted annual reunions of the Nixon/Ford policy planning staffs, consisting of former members of the Domestic Council, the National Security Council, the Office of Management and Budget and the White House officials with whom they worked.
+For the past four decades, Geoff has arranged and hosted annual reunions of the Nixon/Ford policy planning staffs, consisting of former members of the Domestic Council, the National Security Council, the Office of Management and Budget and the White House officials with whom they worked.